davemcg/ipsc_rpe_atac/Network_outline.md

 ## ATAC	| RNA-Seq Network Construction Proposal

 1. Align
+    - done
 2. Peak call (homer narrow?)
+    - done
 3. subtract likely TSS/promoter regions
+    - not done (ignore for now)
 4. ID motifs

+  - fimo to ID motifs, then
   - YAMDA for novel
   - BAO (unavailable?) or CENTIPEDE for known?
 5. motif <	-> TF

   	- unsure how...HOMER does this built in